 Donald Gene Siebenlist

-Siebenlist entered Southwestern Junior College in 1953, where he completed high school two years later.
+Siebenlist entered Southwestern Junior College, now Southwestern University, in 1953, where he had completed high school two years later.
 While there he was inspired by the choral director, Robert McManaman, a young and enthusiastic teacher.
-He also sang in a quartet with Jim Ripley during those years and later, when they were both attending Emmanuel Missionary College, now Andrews University.
+He sang in a quartet with Jim Ripley during those years and later, when they were both attending Emmanuel Missionary College, now Andrews University.

 While at EMC, he sang under Minnie Iverson Wood in the choir and studied voice for one year with her.
 Following completion of a BA in history in 1960, he enrolled as a graduate student at the college, which was in transition to university status.
 While doing graduate study, he was invited to join the Faith for Today quartet and in 1962 became a member, joining an ensemble that included Larry Fillingham, a second tenor whom he and Ripley had sung with in a quartet at EMC.
 A year later, in 1963, Ripley joined them in the quartet as baritone.
 They would sing together until 1966, when the quartet was disbanded.